osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

     // 4 / 1 / 2017 7:09:00 AM: Warning, 0

-To map when Sds cannot determine mapping, use SdsStreamView Properties.
+To map when SDS cannot determine mapping, use SdsStreamView Properties.

     view = new SdsStreamView()
     {